About the Pulmonary and Critical Care Medicine Fellowship Program

 Interventional Pulmonary (VCUHS)

 Our IP program is the largest and most established program in the state, attracting referrals from across Virginia.
 Fellows are exposed to a wide variety of experiences and procedures including endobronchial ultrasound, rigid bronchoscopy, cryobiopsy, stent placement, laser, bronchial thermoplasty, pleuroscopy, navigational bronchoscopy, ultrasound guided thoracentesis, chest tube placement, endobronchial valve placement, and percutaneous tracheostomy.
 The VCU campus has three IP trained faculty and an established, successful IP fellowship.
-The VA has additional IP trained faculty, the only difference being that it is part of the general consult service.
+The VA has additional advanced procedural opportunities, the only difference being that it is part of the general consult service without an IP fellow.
 Between the two places, our fellows are able to get extensive, hands on experiences and develop competency in multiple advanced procedures.

 Fellows' Perspectives on the Program